mareann/ClickyGame/README.md

 * The score is incremented when clicking an image for the first time.
 * If the same image is clicked more than once, the user’s score resets to 0 and the game restarts.
 * Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.
-* Once the user's score is reset after an incorrect guess, the games restart.
+* The game restarts after an incorrect guess.
+* Top score is shown on top right of screen

 # HAVE FUN!!